AviatrixSystems/Docs/HowTos/s2c_vgw_snat.rst

 |image1|

 We will also configure customized SNAT at Aviatrix gateway, which translates the source IP of traffic initiated from VPC-1 (10.0.0.0/16) to an user selected IP address (192.168.1.10 in this example).
 In this way, VPC-2 VMs will see all packets from VPC-2 with the same source IP address (192.168.1.10)

 |

 Steps to Configure site2cloud Connection and SNAT
 ---------------------------------------------------------

 + **Step 1: Install Aviatrix gateway in VPC-2.**

-Download and install the Aviatrix Gateways by following instructions in this `document <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`__
+Download and install the Aviatrix Gateways by following instructions in this `document <http://docs.aviatrix.com/HowTos/gateway.html>`__

+Don't select "Enable SNAT" when creating the new gateway in VPC-2.